Killing of Harry Stanley: Shooting

-Hearings

-First inquest
+Harry Stanley

+Stanley was born in Bellshill, near Glasgow, Scotland, where he lived for the first 19 years of his life.
+He moved to London in the early 1970s in search of work, and married his childhood sweetheart, Irene.
+They had three children, and grandchildren, and lived in Hackney, east London.
+He had a previous criminal record, being convicted of armed robbery in 1974, and had served 4 years in prison for grievous bodily harm.

+This was unknown to the police officers who responded to the call about "an Irishman with a gun wrapped in a bag".

+Inquests

+Inquest 1

-The first inquest jury in 2002 returned an open verdict.
+The first inquest took place in 2002 and the jury returned an open verdict.
 Stanley's family were unhappy with this outcome, particularly as the coroner, Dr. Stephen Chan, had only allowed the jury to return either a verdict of lawful killing or an open verdict.

-Judicial review

 Stanley's widow, Irene, petitioned the High Court and succeeded in obtaining a judicial review of the first inquest.
-On 7 April 2003 Mr. Justice Sieber ordered a fresh inquest after ruling that there had been an "insufficient inquiry".
+On 7 April 2003, Mr Justice Silber ordered a fresh inquest after ruling that there had been an "insufficient inquiry".

+Inquest 2

-During the new hearing, coroner Dr. Andrew Reid heard that the two officers fired the shots after being given wrong information in a tipoff; they had been told that Stanley was carrying a weapon and had an Irish accent.
-The new jury returned a verdict, in November 2004, of unlawful killing, which resulted in the suspension of the officers involved.
+During the second inquest, which took place in 2004, coroner Dr. Andrew Reid heard that the two officers fired the shots after being given wrong information in a tip-off; they had been told that Stanley was carrying a weapon and had an Irish accent.
+The jury returned a verdict, in November 2004, of unlawful killing, which resulted in the suspension of the officers involved.

 In protest at the suspensions, over 120 out of the 400 Metropolitan Police officers authorised to use firearms handed in their firearms authorisation cards, with Glen Smyth, a Police Federation spokesman saying, "The officers are very concerned that the tactics they are trained in, as a consequence of the verdict, are now in doubt."
 The officers' suspensions were lifted shortly afterwards.

-High Court

 In May 2005 the High Court decided that there was "insufficient evidence" for the verdict of unlawful killing, overturning it and reinstating the open verdict of the first inquest.
 Mr. Justice Leveson also decided a third inquest should not be held, but added his weight to calls for reform of the inquest system.
 Glen Smyth described the ruling as "common sense", but the campaign group Inquest was disappointed, saying the verdict sent "a message that families cannot have any confidence in the system.
 They feel they cannot get justice when a death in custody occurs."